thsavage/Real-Estate-Data-Analytics/README.md

 The Jupyter notebooks can be rendered through GitHub, but there may be processing errors.
 It is always possible to render Jupyter notebooks through this [link](https://nbviewer.jupyter.org/).
-R notebooks will be distributed through Brightspace.
+R notebooks will be distributed through NYU Brightspace.